Romain7426/Mouton1/README.md

 Regarding the future & TODOs, there are many things:
  - (i) Being able to walk a negative-curvature manifold (projective plan) would be great.
- - (ii) Refactor the game engine which still a bunch functions bypassing each other, and breaking assertions and invariants.
+ - (ii) Refactor the game engine which is still a bunch of functions bypassing each other, breaking assertions and invariants.
 A lot of work here.
  - (iii) Make it compile and work on every arch & OS.
 A lot of uninteresting work here.
  - (iv) Refine the DSLs.
  - (v) Make the airteapot work.